Join Here | Log In

 Under normal circumstances, NAPQI is quickly neutralized by conjugation with glutathione, a powerful antioxidant found in liver cells, and then excreted from the body.
 However, when excessive amounts of acetaminophen are ingested, the liver’s supply of glutathione can be depleted rapidly, leaving NAPQI unneutralized.[ref]

 Glutathione is the master antioxidant, but there are several situations in which glutathione levels may already be low and thus unable to rise to the occasion for high doses of acetaminophen.
 People with chronic diseases, such as cancer or liver disease, are likely to have low glutathione levels.
 Additionally, glutathione levels naturally decrease with age, partly due to a decline in the rate of synthesis.
-Plus, there are other medications that reduce glutathione levels by being substrates for conjugation.
-The irony here is that you’re more likely to need to take acetaminophen for pain when you have a chronic condition that is draining your glutathione reserve.
+Additionally, some medications reduce glutathione levels by being substrates for conjugation.
+The irony here is that you’re more likely to reach for acetaminophen for pain when you have a chronic condition that is draining your glutathione reserve.

 In infants and in utero: